Voltron: Defender of the Universe (video game): Reception

-Voltron: Defender of the Universe received mixed to unfavorable reviews from critics.
-On aggregate website Metacritic the game holds a score of 51 out of 100 on the PlayStation 3, while the Xbox 360 version has a score of 48 out of 100.
-Fellow aggregate site GameRankings reports slightly higher scores, with the PlayStation 3 version averaging 57.25% and the Xbox 360 version a score of 54.94%.
+Voltron: Defender of the Universe received mixed reviews from critics.
+On review aggregation website Metacritic the game has a score of 51 out of 100 on the PlayStation 3, while the Xbox 360 version has a score of 48 out of 100.
+GameRankings gives a slightly higher score, with the PlayStation 3 version averaging 57.25% and the Xbox 360 version a score of 54.94%.
 Early sales analysis reported over 9,000 units as of year-end 2011.

 The critics were most divided in terms of Voltrons gameplay.
 Inside Gaming Daily's Brian P Rubin felt that the game's controls were "extremely responsive" and that each of the five lions had a slightly different feel.
 Tristan Ogilvie of IGN was much more critical of the gameplay.
 He called it "a tiresome slog through nondescript planetside levels and generic asteroid fields in space. " Paul Furfari of UGO praised the Survival Mode mechanic.
 He felt that it enhanced gameplay and gave players a "fighting chance, even if [they're] dodging and weaving past an onslaught of enemy lasers."

 Critics were mostly unified in the opinion that the game paid fan service to those who follow the series.
 GameSpot reviewer Kat Bailey felt the inclusion of original voice and film clips from the show "lend[s] a nostalgic flavor."
 UGO's Paul Furfari agreed and said "You can tell that the developers are fans of Voltron, particularly because they aren't shy with hitting your nostalgia bone."
 Tyler Rowe of Team Xbox also concurred.
-He stated that "you'll feel a blast from the past when you load up Voltron: Defender of the Universe," further adding, "the amount of nostalgia [...] packed into the game may make it a worthy purchase for Voltron fans."
+He stated that "you'll feel a blast from the past when you load up Voltron: Defender of the Universe," further adding, "the amount of nostalgia ... packed into the game may make it a worthy purchase for Voltron fans."